yao-creative/yiyaotan-site/content/work/_index.md

 Connect with me via my [LinkedIn](https://www.linkedin.com/in/yi-yao-t-9719301a3) if you find any of this interesting.

-# Some resources I find interesting or resourceful and inspire my work.
+# Some resources I find interesting or resourceful and inspire my work:

 ## Machine Learning